nerds-with-keyboards/routerino/README.md

 # Routerino

-> A lightweight, SEO-optimized React router for modern websites and applications
+> A lightweight, SEO-optimized React router & SSG for modern websites and applications

 For teams who want SPA simplicity with search-friendly static HTML, Open Graph previews, and **no framework lock-in.**